 Students are expected to keep a daily log of internship activities.
-Internship logs should be updated regularly and submitted with the field supervisor's signature each month.
+Internship logs should be updated regularly and submitted with the site-based supervisor's signature each month.
 An end of year summary of the intern's total hours should be submitted upon completion of the internship experience.
-An Internship Log template will be uploaded to the D2L page and/or distributed to the interns via email.
+An Internship Log template is available on the course D2L page and will be distributed to the interns via email.
+Should the intern choose to use an alternative logging system, the intern must ensure they log their hours by domain (i.e., assessment, intervention, consultation, supervision, and indirect).
+All hours should be logged by the closest 0.25 hour of service.